codewithgun/bubi-chain-smart-contract/README.md

 # bubi-chain-smart-contract

+-   Everything stored or retrieved from the contract will be in `string` type
 -   The native asset = GAS, 8 decimal place
 -   Chain.store will create 2 transaction, which are base transaction (transaction initiator = client), and child transaction (transaction initiator = contrac)
 -   Failed transaction is recorded in the blockchain with 1 GAS